ineffablesam/VITAP-Flutter-UI/README.md

-# VITAP - FLUTTER VERSION 2.0 UI👾
+# VITAP - FLUTTER VERSION 2.0 UI 👾

 VITAP mobile application made for the students of VIT AP for their VTOP login.